-Festive Bengali White Chicken Korma or Mughlai Chicken Rezala Recipe
+White Chicken Korma or Mughlai Chicken Rezala Recipe for Bengali Festive Menu

 Not everything that glitters is gold, and not every curry has to be red!
-Synonymous to our varied cuisine, our curries also come in various types and colors.
+Synonymous with our varied cuisine, our curries also come in various types and colours.
 Ranging from red to peaceful white, each one is unique on its own and can give a tough competition to one another.